pantheon-systems/documentation/source/content/guides/sso/03-sso-organizations.md

 This section provides information on SSO workflow on Pantheon, as well as authentication and IdP configuration requirements.

 The SSO user experience for members and external members is outlined in the sections below.
-Note that the distinction between members and external members is determined by the **email domain** used to access the Pantheon Dashboard.
+Note that the distinction between members and external members is determined by the **email domain** used to access Pantheon.

 ### Members of an SSO Organization